Traditional Pilot Awards

 Investigator Eligibility

 Faculty investigators at nine participating DC CFAR institutions (American University, Children's National Health System, DC Health, Georgetown University, George Washington University, Howard University, Veterans Affairs Medical Center, Us Helping Us and Whitman-Walker) who are full members of the DC CFAR are eligible to apply as Principal Investigators (PI) to the program.
+PIs can either be Early Stage Investigators or New Investigators as defined by NIH, including new investigators in HIV research.
+Clinical and postdoctoral fellows are not eligible to apply as PIs.
+Investigators with previous or current DC CFAR Pilot or Transitioning Investigator Awards are not eligible to apply and are encouraged to apply directly to the NIH for funding.

 Research Scope

-Co-sponsorship with the DC Cohort: The DC Cohort is supplementing up to 2 pilot awards this cycle with an additional $12,500 per award in addition to the $75,000 maximum for a DC CFAR pilot award for a total award of up to $87,500.
-This is an opportunity for DC CFAR Investigators to work with a large multicenter cohort which follows people living with HIV of all ages who are receiving care at 14 clinics in DC, which is a priority for this cycle of the program.
+addition to the $75,000 maximum for a DC CFAR pilot award.
+This is an opportunity for DC CFAR investigators to work with a large multicenter cohort which follows adults and children living with HIV who are receiving care at 14 clinics in DC.
+Please review the RFA for further information on the co-sponsorship.

 Application Process